JLA/Avengers: Plot

 The Earths are separated with help from the Spectre (who at this time is Hal Jordan, now restored to his current state) and the universes are returned to their normal states.
 As the heroes from both universes return to their proper places, they affirm that whether they do too little or too much, they are still heroes who will always fight the good fight.
-Krona has imploded to form a cosmic egg, which is stored in the JLA Watchtower; Metron states that when the egg hatches, Krona will learn the secrets of its universe's creation by being part of it.
-Metron and the newly-resurrected Grandmaster discuss how Metron intentionally lured Krona to the Marvel Universe.
+Krona has imploded to form a cosmic egg, which is stored in the Justice League Watchtower; Metron states that when the egg hatches, Krona will learn the secrets of its universe's creation by being part of it.
+Metron and the newly resurrected Grandmaster discuss how Metron intentionally lured Krona to the Marvel Universe.
 The Grandmaster says that this is the first game that he has ever played in which all sides won (the Grandmaster by way of the battle between the Justice Leaguers and Avengers, the heroes by saving their universes, and Krona by eventually gaining the answers that he sought).

+In other media

+In 2009, Bruce Timm had expressed interest in an animated film based on the JLA/Avengers crossover limited series.
+No production updates have appeared since.